Dedoc-9/DUME-DVSM/README.md

 // ---------------------------------------------
 //
 // CORE DESIGN PRINCIPLE:
-// Every state transition must be:
+// System state transitions must be:
-// - deterministic OR
+// - deterministic, OR
-// - reproducible OR
+// - reproducible, OR
 // - cryptographically verifiable
 //
-// If none apply → state is rejected.
+// Transitions failing these conditions are rejected.
 //
 // ---------------------------------------------
 //
-// ARCHITECTURE:
+// ARCHITECTURE OVERVIEW:
 //
 // Adaptive Engine
 //      ↓